CMSgov/ab2d/examples/python/README.md

 ## Bundling Python and Script

+### Build Python in Source

+1. Download the latest version of Python as a tar file
+1. Unpack the tar file `tar -xvf python-tar`
+1. Change directory to the folder created `cd python-tar`
+1. Configure the installer `./configurer --prefix /path/to/ab2d/examples/python/python --with-openssl=$(brew --prefix openssl)`
+1. Run `make`
+1. Run `make install`
+1. Check that the following directories exist in `/path/to/ab2d/examples/python/python`:
+`bin, lib, share, include`

-### Setup
+### Setup Virtual Environment

 Before zipping up Python we need to create a virtual environment.
 This part assumes access to IntelliJ or PyCharm.

 In IntelliJ these are the steps

 1. Go to File -> Project Structure
-2. Look for Platform Settings -> SDKs and click on it
+1. Look for Platform Settings -> SDKs and click on it
-3. Add a new Python SDK and set the `venv` home as `examples/python/venv`
+1. Add a new Python SDK, set the python interpreter as `ab2d/examples/python/python/bin/python3`, and set the `venv` home as `examples/python/venv`
+1. Open a terminal in IntelliJ and in that terminal change directories to `ab2d/examples/python/`
+1. Then install the `requests` library by running `venv/bin/pip3 install requests`

 ### Zip